Vincent9974/one-shot-synthesis/README.md

 python train.py --exp_name test_run --dataset_name example_image --num_epochs 150000 --max_size 330
 ```

 In this command, the ```--exp_name``` parameter gives each experiment a unique identifier.
 This way, the intermediate results will be tracked in the folder ```./checkpoints/$exp_name```.
 The ```--max_size``` parameter controls the output resolution.
-Based on this parameter and the original image aspect ratio, the code will automatically construct a recommended model configuration,.
+Based on this parameter and the original image aspect ratio, the code will define the output image resolution, and also automatically construct a recommended model configuration.
 The full list of the configuration options can be found in [config.py](config.py).

 If your experiment was interrupted unexpectedly, you can continue training by running